CapnSammeh/CapnSammeh-Blog/content/posts/deploying-hugo-via-netlify.md

 This will create a new, 0kb file in each directory underneath your current directory (which should still be the root of the Repo) called .gitkeep.
 This isn't really a part of Git, but is good practice and a widely adopted method for maintaining empty directories in Git Repositories.

-Once you've created the required files, you can make your intial push up to GitHub.
+Once you've created the required files, you can make your initial push up to GitHub.

+## Linking GitHub and Netlify